ESA-APEx/apex_documentation/interoperability/geospatial_explorer.md

   the layer.
 * `legend`: An optional object that can be configured to show static or dynamic legend elements within the layer card when active.
-* `attribution`: An optional object to render some text or a link for use with attribution of layer datasets.

 ##### Interface Group - `interfaceGroup`

 An optional string that is used to identify which interface group this layer belongs to.

+#### Metadata - `meta`

+An objectg that contains information describing the data source.
+This is generally used for information that would be used in multiple places across the application such as: units used to describe data values, the minimum and maximum value for use in UI/Visualisation calculations, attribution etc.

+This currently supports the following properties:

+* `attribution`: An optional object to render some text or a link for use with attribution of layer datasets.
+* `min`: An interger for the lower limit to use for data values when calculating UI elements such as legends, statistics, colour ramps.
+* `max`: An interger for the upper limit to use for data values when calculating UI elements such as legends, statistics, colour ramps.
+* `units`: An optional string that desribes the units of any values derived from the data.
+Used in legends and statistics panels.
+* `description`: An optional string that describes the dataset.
+* `startColor`: A string describing a valid hex or RGB/A colour value.
+This is used to render colour ramps and legends.
+* `categories`: An array of objects that contains a `lablel` (string) property and a `color` (string) property.
+Describes classifications within datasets such as land usage.
+Used to create swatch legends and statistics visualisation.

 #### Data - `data`

-An object that configures the data to be displayed in the layer.
-This currently supports the following properties:
+An array of objects that configures the data to be displayed in the layer.
+If the length is more than one a layer group will be created and all sources will be treated as one layer.

+Each object currently supports the following properties:

 * `url`: A required URL string that points to the dataset's publicly available resource.
-* `type`: A required string that identifies what kind of dataset is requested.
+* `format`: A required string that identifies what kind of dataset is requested.
 This can be one of the following: ' wms', 'wmts', 'cog', 'xyz', 'wfs' or 'geojson'.
+* `type`: An optional string that can be used to further define the type of layer the source represents. e.g data, statistical, swipe
 * `layers`: Only required for sources of type: 'wms' and 'wmts'.
 A string that describes the layer to be requested from the external service.
 * `typeName`: Only required for sources of type: 'wfs'.
 A string that describes the type to be requested from the